Merubokkusu/Discord-S.C.U.M/readme.md

 >##### changing gateway commands
 >```python
 >#adding functions to gateway command list
->@bot.gateway.command #put ontop of functions you want to run on every received websocket message
+>@bot.gateway.command #decorator, put ontop of functions you want to run on every received websocket message
+>or you can do this:
+>bot.gateway.command(function)
+>params can also be passed to that function, the documentation goes into more detail on this
 >
 >#removing functions from gateway command list
 >bot.gateway.removeCommand(function)